-Student: Date: This student acknowledges understanding of the fo ollowing: 1.
-The student has been notified of being officially action was taken in response to the student accumu y placed on probation status in the nursing program.
-This alating one of the following: More than 2 Plans for Success in a 16-weel k semester.
-Course: More than 2 make-up contracts in a 16-wee ek course.
+Student: Date: This student acknowledges understanding of the following: 1.
+The student has been notified of being officially placed o action was taken in response to the student accumulating on More than 2 Plans for Success in a 16-week semester r.
+Course: More than 2 make-up contracts in a 16-week course.
 Course: Other: 2.
-The student has had the probation policy explai ned and understands same.
-3. The student has been referred to the written pol (Student Handbook, page:) icy in the Student Handbook and has read same. • d on probation shall receive a clinical grade at least one by the students for the semester and course of probation Student Signature: Date: Instructor Signature: Date:

-See the Nursing Student Handbook policy for "Policies for Clinical Experience" for details regarding learning contracts.
+The student has had the probation policy explained and u 3.
+The student has been referred to the written policy in the Handbook, page:) Student Handbook and has read same.
+(Student 4.
+The student understands that any student placed on probaletter grade lower than the lecture grade earned by the student • • • • • • • • • • • • • • • • • • • • Student Signature: Date: Instructor Signature: Date: See the Nursing Student Handbook policy for "Clinical F Policies" for details regarding clinical plans for success.